realworldocaml/book/book/compiler-frontend/README.md

 : Configuration directives to tailor OCaml for your operating system and architecture.

-`bytecomp/` and `byterun/`
+`bytecomp/`
-: Bytecode compiler and runtime, including the garbage collector (GC).
+: Bytecode compiler that converts OCaml into an interpreted executable format.

-`asmcomp/` and `asmrun/`
+`asmcomp/`
-: Native-code compiler and runtime.
-The native runtime symlinks many modules from the `byterun` directory to share code, most notably the GC.
+: Native-code compiler that converts OCaml into high performance native code executables.

 `parsing/`
 : The OCaml lexer, parser, and libraries for manipulating them.

 `typing/`
 : The static type checking implementation and type definitions.

-`camlp4/`
-: The source code macro preprocessor.

 `driver/`
 : Command-line interfaces for the compiler tools.